 What is UN Manual of Tests and Criteria Part III Subsection 38.3

-In most of the guides of one equipment, you maybe find that it should be in accordance with the standard called UN Manual of Tests and Criteria Part III Subsection 38.3 ( also known as UN 38.3 Testing).
+In most of the guides of one equipment, you maybe find that it should be by the standard called UN Manual of Tests and Criteria Part III Subsection 38.3 ( also known as UN 38.3 Testing).

 You must wonder what exactly it is.

 Today’s guide will enable you to have a detailed knowledge of it.

 Firstly, the UN 38.3 Testing Manual of Tests and Criteria is a collection of criteria, test methods, and procedures.